franciscogouveia/hapi-rbac/README.md

 When a policy set, policy or rule do not apply (the target don't match), then the decision is `undetermined`.
 If all the policy sets, policies and rules have the `undetermined` result, then the access is denied, since it is not clear if the user can access or not the route.

+## Learn more

-To have an idea of how this works, you can check my Bachelor's project presentation [here](http://helios.av.it.pt/attachments/download/559/_en_XACML.PAPOX.Presentation.pdf) (english), or [here](http://helios.av.it.pt/attachments/download/557/_pt_XACML.PAPOX.Presentation.pdf) (portuguese).
+To have a better idea of how this works, you can check my Bachelor's project presentation about XACML [here](http://helios.av.it.pt/attachments/download/559/_en_XACML.PAPOX.Presentation.pdf) (english), or [here](http://helios.av.it.pt/attachments/download/557/_pt_XACML.PAPOX.Presentation.pdf) (portuguese).
+Even though this plugin doesn't implement the XACML specification, it was based on its policies.